dfkaye/where.js/README.md

 + `{ expect: chai.expect }`
 + `{ assert: chai.assert }`

-*(Both mocha's should.js and chai's should.js add a `should` method to `Object.prototype`, brilliantly making every object assertable - except those, not surprisingly, created by the `Object.create()` method.)*
+(Both mocha's should.js and chai's should.js add a `should` method to `Object.prototype`, brilliantly making every object assertable - except those, not surprisingly, created by the `Object.create()` method.)

-*The mocha `assert` browser tests in this repo rely on [assert.js](http://github.com/Jxck/assert), "a port of the Node.js standard assertion library for the browser."*
+The mocha `assert` browser tests in this repo rely on [assert.js](http://github.com/Jxck/assert), "a port of the Node.js standard assertion library for the browser."

 #### jasmine

 Because jasmine also uses a try+catch approach, you do not need to specify jasmine as the test strategy.
+However, it is *recommended if you want to intercept failing test messages*:

-*To intercept failing tests*, however, specify the jasmine strategy as follows:
++ `{ strategy: 'jasmine' }` when jasmine is defined globally (node, browsers)

-+ `{ jasmine: jasmine }` (jasmine is defined globally in both node and browsers)
++ `{ jasmine: jasmine }` when you need to use jasmine within the where function.

 #### QUnit